ia-toki/apio-2020-web/results.md

 key: results
 ---

-The official results will be announced on the [Closing Ceremony](/closing.html) and updated here after that event.
+The official results will be announced on the [closing ceremony](/closing.html) and will be updated here afterwards.